 Electric cars:

-The coalition has agreed on a new purchase premium for both electric cars and plug-in hybrids.
-The new subsidy of at least €3.000 is specifically aimed at "low- and middle-income households," according to the committee's resolution.
+The coalition has agreed on a new purchase incentive for both electric cars and plug-in hybrids.
+The new subsidy of at least €3.000 is specifically aimed at "low- and middle-income households."
 Therefore, income limits will apply.
-The subsidy will also apply to the purchase or leasing of used electric cars.
+The incentive will also apply to the purchase or leasing of used electric cars.

-In addition, the expansion of charging infrastructure and electricity price reduction Part of the discussed package of measures: The tax exemption for purely electric vehicles will be extended by five years.
+The tax exemption for purely electric vehicles will be extended by five years.
 Vehicles first registered by December 31, 2030, will remain tax-exempt for a maximum of ten years – but no later than December 31, 2035.
-The Federal Council's opinion on the draft law is still pending.
-Without this law, only vehicles registered before January 1, 2026, would remain exempt.

 Since July 2025 there has been a New depreciation method for electric and fuel cell company cars One: In the first year, companies can deduct 75 percent of the purchase price for tax purposes.
 In subsequent years, the deductions are 10 percent, then 5 percent, another 5 percent, 3 percent, and 2 percent.
 The depreciation period is six years.
 Important: This regulation only applies to vehicles purchased between July 1, 2025, and January 1, 2028.